 The cornerstone of agriculture, soil, introduces a number of variables.
 The availability of micronutrients is largely influenced by the soil pH.
 Fe, Cu, Zn and Mn are more readily available in acidic soils, while Mo is typically more readily available in alkaline soils.
 The best conditions for Cu availability are found in soils with pH values close to neutral.
 But it is important to remember that nutrient availability is also influenced by other soil characteristics.
 Additionally, there are differences in the mobility of micronutrients–although elements like B and Mo move freely and are easily taken up by plants, Fe and Zn have a restricted range, and must be close to roots in order to be absorbed.
 The intricacy of their application is further increased by the fact that each crop has different micronutrient requirements due to its unique genetic and developmental profile.

-The best fertilisation plans can be undermined by environmental factors that accelerate nutrient loss, particularly excessive irrigation and high rainfall.
+The best fertilisation plans can be undermined by environmental factors that accelerate nutrient loss, particularly excessive irrigation and/or heavy rainfalls.
 Applying micronutrients is essential, from choosing the right fertilisers and their formulations to applying them at the right time.
 Careful consideration must be given to factors such as product quality, compatibility with other agrochemicals and possible environmental effects of these products.
 At the same time, although micronutrient applications increase yields, they also increase production costs and necessitate careful balance.
 Another issue, especially for smaller enterprises, is the availability of the necessary labour and equipment, particularly for specialised application techniques.
 These elements are supported by the need for appropriate instruction and training to ensure the responsible and efficient use of micronutrients.
 To minimise any possible negative impacts on the environment, micronutrients need to be carefully applied (Mathur et al., 2022).
 According to Zulfiqar et al. (2019), over-application of micronutrients can harm aquatic and soil ecosystems, cause nutrient runoff and pollute water bodies.
 By using the recommended application rates, avoiding drift or over-spraying during foliar application, and implementing the best management practices into effect, environmental problems can be reduced.

 4.2 Emerging tools and technologies for micronutrient assessment

 Thanks to current technical developments, new advances are being made in the field of micronutrient assessment in crops in the dynamic field of olericulture.
 According to Marguí et al. (2022), these cutting-edge instruments and methods present enticing possibilities for improved accuracy, effectiveness and speed in determining micronutrient levels, identifying any deficiencies and directing well-informed nutrition management plans.
 The application of spectroscopic techniques is among the most revolutionary additions to this landscape.
 The conventional methods of measuring nutrients have been completely transformed by techniques like near-infrared spectroscopy (NIRS), X-ray diffraction (XRD) and X-ray fluorescence (XRF).
-According to Sabatini et al. (2022), these techniques are essential for ensuring careful nutrient application because, in addition to being to being rapid and non-invasive, they have the built-in capacity for real-time elemental analysis and detailed mapping and monitoring of micronutrient concentrations.
+According to Sabatini et al. (2022), these techniques are essential for ensuring careful nutrient application because, in addition to being rapid and non-invasive, they have the built-in capacity for real-time elemental analysis and detailed mapping and monitoring of micronutrient concentrations.
 In parallel, there has been a lot of interest in the fields of elemental profiling and ionomics.
 In order to identify the complex distribution and relative abundance of micronutrients in plants, this field makes use of high-throughput elemental profiling.
-Pioneers like Krogstad and Zivanovic (2022) and Mabuza et al. (2021) highlight the effectiveness of cutting-edge analytical techniques like inductively coupled plasma mass spectrometry (ICP-MS) and microwave-induced plasma with atomic emission spectrometry (MP-AES) in providing a thorough understanding of micronutrient dynamics, interactions and deficiencies in crops.
+Pioneers like Krogstad and Zivanovic (2022) and Mabuza et al. (2021) highlighted the effectiveness of cutting-edge analytical techniques like inductively coupled plasma mass spectrometry (ICP-MS) and microwave-induced plasma with atomic emission spectrometry (MP-AES) in providing a thorough understanding of micronutrient dynamics, interactions and deficiencies in crops.